Tiger Woods' successes and struggles: A timeline of events

 October 2017

-Woods plead guilty to a charge of reckless driving on Oct.
+Woods pleaded guilty to a charge of reckless driving on Oct.
 27, 2017.
-He was arrested in May after police found him asleep at the wheel of his car alongside a road in Florida.
+He had been arrested in May after police found him asleep at the wheel of his car alongside a road in Florida.
 He was suspected of driving under the influence, police said.

-Woods agreed to take part in a 12-month probation program that involves community service, DUI school, drug testing, and possible treatment.
-In order to avoid a DUI conviction, Woods will have to successfully complete the program.
+Woods agreed to take part in a 12-month probation program that involved community service, DUI school, drug testing, and possible treatment in order to avoid a conviction.

-The golfer's plea agreement does not include any jail time.
-However, if he violates the agreement, Woods could face up to 90 days in prison and $500 fine, the judge said.

 Woods took "full responsibility" for his actions, the athlete said in a statement shortly after his arrest.

-"I want the public to know that alcohol was not involved," he said.
+"I want the public to know that alcohol was not involved," he said at the time.
 "What happened was an unexpected reaction to prescribed medications.
 I didn't realize the mix of medications had affected me so strongly."

 May 2017

-Early Monday morning, police in Jupiter, Florida, found Woods sleeping in his parked car, which was running, Fox News reported.
+Police in Jupiter, Fla., found Woods sleeping in his parked car, which was running, Fox News reported.
 Woods exhibited "slurred, mumbled speech" and told police he'd taken some prescriptions, a police report said.

 He experienced difficulty with a field sobriety test, according to the report.
 Tests didn't reveal alcohol in the golfer's system, it said.
 Woods was arrested and briefly jailed in Jupiter on suspicion of DUI.
 Woods spent nearly four hours in the Palm Beach County Jail.
-He's been released on his own recognizance.
+He was released on his own recognizance.

 April 2017